 The UPN claim implies that the remote principal is a particular user in a domain.
-Its format is: <user>@<domain>.
-For example, the UPN for a user "someone" at a domain "example.com" would be "someone@example.com".
-A service could prove its UPN by providing the password for the user associated with "someone@example.com".
-The following element of type xs:string can be used to represent UPN claim within wsid:Identity element.
+Its format is:

+4 someone@example.com 4 service could prove its UPN by providing the password for the user associated with "someone@example.com".
+The following element of type xs:string can be used to represent a UPN claim within a wsid: Identity element.